Aaron-Limbu/BankingSystem/README.md

 # BankingSystem
-there was banking system project in java during my 1st year as a computer science student, i did this same code in C and C++
+there was banking system project in java during my 1st year as a computer science student, i had also done the same code in C and C++ at that time.